-All harvested areas that are deemed suitable for replanting are planted within 12 to 18 months after harvesting.
+All harvested areas that are deemed suitable for replanting are planted 12 to 18 months after harvesting.
 Some areas are retired from production after harvest due to environmental or safety considerations, most commonly to retire particularly steep areas and to increase setbacks off waterways.
+In the past trees were planted right down to the stream edge.
+Under our FSC NZ rules, production trees are now required to be set back a minimum of 10m from waterways.